Mallacoota & Croajingolong in Springtime

 Join a small group of nature lovers to explore Croajingolong National Park around Mallacoota and Gipsy Point.
 This short escape is a chance to get away and let us take care of the detail while you immerse yourself in nature for a refreshing break.

-Large areas of East Gippsland were impacted by bushfires in summer 2019-20 and that includes the township of Mallacoota and surround areas including much of Croajingolong National Park.
-You will see lots of country that was badly burnt, but is now regenerating and showing signs of recovery.
+Large areas of East Gippsland were impacted by bushfires three years ago, in summer 2019-20 and that includes the township of Mallacoota and surround areas including much of Croajingolong National Park.
+You will see lots of country that was badly burnt, but is now regenerating beautifully.
 Your guide will help you understand how both nature and local communities are recovering and local businesses will appreciate our support.

 Imagine walks along unspoilt sandy beaches, exploring rocks on the headland with their amazing colours, discovering what washes up on the beach and wandering along soft leafy tracks through coastal forests.
 By day listen to quiet birdsong in the forest and by night go to sleep with the sound of waves crashing on the rocks outside your window.